 How to Reach Majuli Island from Jorhat, Assam

 The charming and peaceful Majuli island, is one of the best places to visit in Assam, and is a convenient and practical place to put on your itinerary since it is not very difficult to get to.
 Here is a step by step guide on how to reach Majuli Island from Jorhat, Assam.
-A full blog post about Majuli island including tips and recommendations, can be found here.

 Having trouble booking flights to the Guwahati (Gateway to Majuli)?
 Choose Kiwi!

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 Book your Train or Bus tickets in India online using a foreign credit card with 12Go Asia.

 Need help planning your trip?
 Check out these trips offered by The Holiday Scout!

 1. Get a tempo from Mahatma Gandhi Road in Jorhat to Neemati Ghat